Who can see your post?Your post will show up in News Feed, on your profile and in search results.

 Thomas Family History

-The entire population of England and Wales in 1891 was 133, 389.
-The heaviest concentrations of the name in Britain were in the Welsh counties of Glamorgan (32, 752) and Carmarthen (12, 378), followed by Lancashire (8, 252).
-The rest of South Wales, Lancashire and Cornwall also had significant numbers.
+The entire Thomas population of England and Wales in 1891 was 133,389.
+The heaviest concentrations of the surname in Britain that year were in the Welsh counties of Glamorgan (32,752) and Carmarthenshire (12,378), followed by the English county of Lancashire (8,252).
+The remainder of Wales, Lancashire and Cornwall also had significant numbers.

 The top two occupations for bearers of this surname in England and Wales in 1891 were farmer and coal miner.